 Pure and Differentiated Oligopoly

 Pure Oligopoly refers to a market where all the firms are producing homogenous product.
-There is no any kind of differences at least very minute one.
+There is no any kind of differences among output produced by firms, even a minute one.
 Here all products are perfectly substitutable.
 So, it can be also called as perfect oligopoly.
-For instance some vegetable and fruits items are supplying by few firms, where there is no any more chances for differentiated products.
+For instance some vegetable and fruits items are supplying by few firms, where there will be no more chances for differentiated products.

-An Oligopoly market said to be a differentiated oligopoly when the products are produced by firms having some kind of differences.
+An oligopoly market said to be a differentiated oligopoly when the products are produced by firms having some kind of differences.
 But at the same time the products are substitutable one.
 Since there is no any perfect uniformity in products, it can also call as imperfect oligopoly.
-For example, we are using laptops made by different companies.
-Actually are substitutable.
-But a small kind of variations can be seen in size, color and quality etc. So, in differentiated Oligopoly market, each firm is producing substitutable goods with product differentiation.
+For example, we are using laptops made by different companies which are actually substitutable.
+But a small kind of variations can be seen in size, color and quality etc. So, in differentiated oligopoly market, each firm is producing substitutable goods with product differentiation.